serious-scaffold/ss-python/docs/dev/env.md

 This command will accomplish the following tasks:

-- Create a virtual environment if applicable (when `pipenv` is available and not in CI environment).
+- Create a virtual environment when `pipenv` is available and not in a CI environment.
 - Install the project in editable mode with the requirements for documentation, lint, package and test.
 - Install Git hooks for various kinds of check at `pre-push` stage.